-Communication

-Effective communication is required to engage all stakeholders.
-At all levels of the school system, processes must be in place for the flow of information.
-One of the first responsibilities of district and building leaders is to identify how and when information is sought from and provided to family members, community partners and district staff.
+Data-based decision-making Communication A structured data-based decision-making Effective communication is required to process that can be applied during meetings engage all stakeholders.
+At all levels of the at all levels of the system.
+Details on school system, processes must be in place implementing the collaborative problem- for the flow of information.
+One of the first solving process can be found in section responsibilities of district and building three of this implementation guide. leaders is to identify how and when information is sought from and provided to family members, community partners and district staff.